jroedel/lmc-user/README.md

 Options
 -------

-The ZfcUser module has some options to allow you to quickly customize the basic functionality.
-After installing ZfcUser, copy `./vendor/zf-commons/zfc-user/config/zfcuser.global.php.dist` to `./config/autoload/zfcuser.global.php` and change the values as desired.
+The LmcUser module has some options to allow you to quickly customize the basic functionality.
+After installing LmcUser, copy `./vendor/zf-commons/zfc-user/config/zfcuser.global.php.dist` to `./config/autoload/zfcuser.global.php` and change the values as desired.